marianmeres/simple-router/README.md

 ## Quick start

-There are two objects `SimpleRoute` and `SimpleRouter`. `SimpleRouter` keeps collection of `SimpleRoute`s and perform match on them in order in which they were registered.
+There are two objects `SimpleRoute` and `SimpleRouter`. `SimpleRouter` keeps collection of `SimpleRoute`s and performs match on them in order in which they were registered.
 First match wins.

 `SimpleRoute` is hidden from the top level router api, but internally does this:
 ```js